Mini and Major Program Grants

 Grant Amendments

 Changes to the project scope, activities, grant personnel, budget, and/or grant period must be submitted to Humanities Texas for approval.
-Use the form below to complete this process.
+This form must be completed on the Humanities Texas grants portal.
+Contact the grants team to request the form.

 Revised Budget